-To remedy these problems, a mechanism for building "personalized interpreters" has been added to Version 5.9 of Icon.
+To remedy these problems, a mechanism for building "personalized interpreters" was added Icon, initially in Version 5.9.
 This mechanism allows a user to add C functions and to build a corresponding interpreter quickly, easily, and without the necessity to have a copy of the source code for the entire Icon system.

 To construct a personalized interpreter, the user must perform a one-time set up that copies relevant source files to a directory specified by the user and builds the nucleus of a run-time system.
 Once this is done, the user can add and modify C functions and include them in the personalized run-time system with little effort.

-Since the linker must know the names of built-in functions, a personalized linker is constructed.
-In order to run Icon programs with the personalized run-time system, a personalized command processor, which knows the location of the personalized linker and run-time system, is provided also.
+Since the linker must know the names of built-in functions, a personalized linker also is constructed.
+In order to run Icon programs with the personalized run-time system, a personalized version of the command processor, picont, which knows the location of the personalized linker and run-time system, is provided also.